joric/paste_to_ue/README.md

 ### Mesh Separation

-There's also some work on point cloud matching for joined objects and mesh align but it's WIP.
+There's also some work on point cloud matching for joined objects and mesh align.
 Load test scene from data folder, select objects, press Ctrl+D to debug.
 Use F3-Reload scripts to reload.
+It searches mesh soup for the provided template mesh and creates its scaled/rotated instances.

 ### References